Simmyt3r/Quick-Fix/README.md

 A marketplace platform connecting customers with verified, on-demand service professionals — electricians, plumbers, mechanics, builders, barbers, and more — across Nigeria.

-> **Status:** migrating from the original PHP/MySQL implementation to a Python/Flask stack.
-This README documents the target architecture; see [`TODO.md`](TODO.md) for the migration checklist.
-The product idea and feature set are unchanged.

 ## Overview